TrudAX/TRUDUtilsD365/README.md

 Restart VS

-You can also copy these files manually, but extension path will be different for different VMs. (for 8.0 local DEV VM it will be C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\agk3do44.e2i\AddinExtensions, for 8.1 local DEV VM: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\ugjn0jrw.pfb\AddinExtensions, for 10.0.5 local DEV VM: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\nmjrsprb.nva\AddinExtensions)
+You can also copy these files manually, but extension path will be different for different VMs. (for 8.0 local DEV VM it will be C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\agk3do44.e2i\AddinExtensions, for 8.1 local DEV VM: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\ugjn0jrw.pfb\AddinExtensions, for 10.0.5 local DEV VM: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\nmjrsprb.nva\AddinExtensions
+10.0.11 local DEV VM: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\uhv05n1m.te4
+)

+The path is controlled by the following system variables: DynamicsVSTools, DynamicsVSToolsHintPath

 For VM without admin access(above PU25) use the following approach: In your documents folder there is a dynamics dev config XML file.